cocos/cocos-docs/en/asset-workflow/auto-atlas.md

 ## Generate atlas

-With **Auto-atlas asset** created correctly, you can build your scenes or animations using the original sprite textures.
-During the **Build** process, Cocos Creator will automatically pack all **SpriteFrame** with auto-atlas asset in the folder into atlas and update reference to them in the whole project automatically.
+With **Auto Atlas asset** created correctly, you can build your scenes or animations using the original sprite textures.
+During the **Build** process, Cocos Creator will automatically pack all **SpriteFrame** with Auto Atlas asset in the folder into atlas and update reference to them in the whole project automatically.

 **Note**: Auto Atlas does not support Premultiply Alpha in v2.1.